Annia gens

 Denarius of Gaius Annius, minted c.
 81 BC, on his way to fight Sertorius.
 The obverse depicts Anna Perenna.

 The gens Annia was a plebeian family at ancient Rome.
 Livy mentions a Lucius Annius, praetor of the Roman colony of Setia, in 340 BC, and other Annii are mentioned at Rome during this period.
 Members of this gens held various positions of authority from the time of the Second Punic War, and Titus Annius Luscus attained the consulship in 153 BC.
 In the second century AD, the Annii gained the Empire itself; Marcus Aurelius was descended from this family.

 Origin

 The Annii claimed a descent from the goddess Anna Perenna, the sister of Dido, portrayed on the coins of Gaius Annius Luscus.
-The nomen Annius was classified by Chase as one of Picentine origin, while the first of the Annii appearing in history (in 340 BC) was praetor of Setia, originally a Volscian town, captured by the Romans in 382 BC.
+The nomen Annius was classified by Chase as one of Picentine origin, and there is an attested South Picene name aninis which is perhaps comparable to the name of the Roman gens.
+However, the first of the Annii that appears in history (in 340 BC) was the praetor of Setia, which was originally a Volscian town, though it was captured by the Romans in 382 BC.
 Both the Picentes and the Volsci spoke Umbrian languages, so it may be that Annius was a member of an old Volscian family, rather than one of the Latin colonists, on whose behalf he spoke.
 It seems the gens acquired the citizenship soon after, since a Roman senator named Annius is recorded a generation later.